ericksoen/angular-material-demo/README.md

-# angular-material-demo
+# Angular Material Demo
-Demo web site built with Angular Material for Angular 2+
+Welcome!
+This website features several of the components of Angular Material in a convenient demo.